Suniron/coding-dojo-node/README.md

 ### ...
 Run

-Download this repo and launch `yarn start:kataname` like `yarn start:bankocr` It will build all TypeScript katas files into build/katas/ and run choosen kata.
+Download this repo and launch `yarn start:kataname` like `yarn start:bankocr` It will run TypeScript katas files without build using ts-node.

 ## Tests